If you have endometriosis that causes you moderate or severe pain, your doctor may suggest treatment with Orilissa.

 Will Orilissa cause menopause, weight loss, acne, or hair loss?

 Orilissa can cause amenorrhea (stopped periods), but this isn’t the same as menopause.
 Menopause begins when you haven’t had a period for 12 months in a row.
-You are also no longer able to become pregnant naturally.
+And after menopause, you’re also no longer able to become pregnant naturally.

 For more information about side effects that Orilissa may cause, see “What are Orilissa’s side effects?” above.
 If you have more questions, talk with your doctor or pharmacist.